Jay-study-nildana/comicbookshop/docs/howtorun.md

 Video Guides

-1. [https://youtu.be/ULdF8ehnjR0](https://youtu.be/ULdF8ehnjR0) : Video that shows how to download, configure and run the project locally. (video scheduled to be published on September 19th 2024, 10 PM IST)
+1. [https://youtu.be/ULdF8ehnjR0](https://youtu.be/ULdF8ehnjR0) : Video that shows how to download, configure and run the project locally.
-1. [https://youtu.be/OPjs9nOiKjY](https://youtu.be/OPjs9nOiKjY) : Video walkthrough of the project, like a live demo. (video scheduled to be published on September 20th 2024, 10 PM IST)
+1. [https://youtu.be/OPjs9nOiKjY](https://youtu.be/OPjs9nOiKjY) : Video walkthrough of the project, like a live demo.

 There are a total of 8 projects.
 7 micro services.
 1 class library.
 You need to get the following keys/secrets before building this.